JuliaEarth/GeoStats.jl/paper/paper.md

 # Usage in academia and industry

-The solvers and tools implemented in this project have been used in both academic and industrial endeavours.
+The solvers and tools implemented in the project have been used in both academic and industrial endeavours.
 To give an example, the [ImageQuilting.jl](https://github.com/juliohm/ImageQuilting.jl) [@Hoffimann2017] solver has been used inside [ENI](https://www.eni.com) to condition 3D process-based models to data acquired in Oil \& Gas fields.